-A major disaster in a community can provide opportunities to reshape operations and reimagine services.
+A major devastation in a community provides the opportunity for leaders to reshape operations.
 New services must be designed to support the community's rebuilding effort.
 Unemployment will begin to drop as businesses reopen, and travel patterns may change.

 Hospitality: